-1. Investment in enabling a nascent CO2 Transport and Storage sector could deliver sustained economic gains as well as lead to new pressures on labour demand and changes in employment.
+1. Investment in enabling a nascent CO_2 Transport and Storage sector could deliver sustained economic gains as well as lead to new pressures on labour demand and changes in employment.

 Our research finds that by 2035, the operational CO_2 T&S industry could support around 4,000 full-time equivalent (FTE) jobs, with just over 400 FTE jobs within the T&S industry, while also enabling GDP gains of almost £900M.
 The infrastructure deployment of an emerging UK CO_2 T&S sector involving a total of £3,274M invested between 2023 and 2029 across the four Track 1 and 2 clusters will have also employment impacts.
-Our scenario simulations assume Track 1 investment activity began in 2023, with all infrastructure deployment of the Track 1 T&S systems begins as does the deployment of Track 2 (Viking CCS and Scottish cluster) infrastructure which is assumed to be completed by 2029.
+Our scenario simulations assume Track 1 investment activity began in 2023, with all infrastructure deployment occurring in 4 years up to 2027, when the operation of the Track 1 T&S systems begins as does the deployment of Track 2 (Viking CCS and Scottish cluster) infrastructure which is assumed to be completed by 2029.
 Consequently, all clusters will become operational in 2030.